-Lebkuchen Recipe, delicious German Christmas cookies that are very similar taste-wise to gingerbread.
+Lebkuchen Cookies, some delicious German Christmas cookies that are very similar taste-wise to gingerbread.
 Beautifully spiced, with a lovely thin icing on top, these lebkuchen cookies are very popular in Europe during the festive season.
+A super easy recipe that is pretty much failproof.

 There are probably many variations out there, and more complicated and beautifully decorated cookies, but sometimes less is more.
 The thin layer of icing is what brings out the earthy spices used in the cookies, and everything makes one delicious treat.